Palermo with Kids: A Complete City Break Guide

 Palermo is 99.2km from Salemi.

 Drive: The easiest way to get to Salemi from Palermo is to drive.
 The drive will take you around 1 hour, 26 minutes.
 If you’ve hired a car, this is the perfect trip.
 View hire car prices for yourdates here.
-If you’re travelling with kids, the next best option is to book a private transfer.
-Get a fixed price transfer with Get Transfer here.

 Train: Trains from Palermo to Salemi take 1 hour, and 46 minutes and can cost around 9 Get your train tickets here.